 LEADERSHIP AND STAFF

-Atlanta GLOW prioritizes a diverse board, leadership and staff who amplify our mission, support our partnerships, and are reflective of the diversity and community of women we serve.
-We also lean on the strength and expertise of skilled volunteers and community-based partnerships to accomplish our program and organizational goals and sustain positive outcomes.
+Atlanta GLOW prioritizes a diverse board, leadership and staff who amplify our mission, strengthen our organizational capacity, and are reflective of the community of women we serve.
+We also lean on the strength and expertise of skilled volunteers and community-based partnerships to accomplish our organizational and program goals and sustain positive outcomes.
 Our Executive Director oversees our ongoing executive, administrative and programmatic operations, and is supported by a C.O.R.E.
-Team (Committed, Organized, and Resourceful individuals promoting Excellence in Teamwork) of committed volunteers as well as a seasonally rotating group of guest speakers, workshop facilitators, mentors.
+Team (Committed, Organized, and Resourceful individuals promoting Excellence in Teamwork) of committed volunteers as well as a seasonally rotating group of guest speakers, workshop facilitators, and mentors.

 Jennifer Hrabowski, M.B.A., M.S.

 Director of Marketing, Strada Education Network